drakkan/sftpgo/docs/custom-actions.md

 Actions will not be fired for internal updates, such as the last login or the user quota fields, or after external authentication.

-The `command`, if defined, is invoked with the following arguments:
+If the `hook` defines a path to an external program, then this program is invoked with the following arguments:

 - `action`, string, possible values are: `add`, `update`, `delete`
 - `username`